 Purcell's masque, or semi-opera, so-called for the amount of speech in the work, focusses on the war between the Britons and the Saxons, rather than the knights of Camelot.
 But there is still lots of magic around provided by Merlin and Osmond, a Saxon magician, who have spoke roles.

 Add to that love interest for Arthur, who does get the girl in the end and is victorious in battle to boot.
 The two opposing sorcerers also fight, with Merlin emerging as the victor.
 To the sound of trumpets Merlin waves a wand and the British ocean is revealed in a storm, calmed by Aeolus, keeper of the winds.

 The trumpets are truly magnificent, played here on authentic instruments from Purcell's era, heraldic and triumphal, regal and stately.
 Purcell was a master of creating music fit for a monarch - he held the prestigious post of organist at the Chapel Royal,6 and King Arthur one such glorious work.

-If you enjoyed this article why not read one of the following?
+If you enjoyed this article why not read about classical music inspired by the moon?

 4 Steve Weiss Music